 While Google actively removes spoofed domains on a daily basis, it’s always important to stress the importance of keeping an eye out for errors and inconsistencies to identify this common hacking technique.

 The most common spoofing technique is IP spoofing where hackers mimic an IP address to disguise their identity and pretend to be another sender (like the c-suite email example above).
+IP spoofing based on the creation of the fictitious addresses that are programmed to perform a straightforward task with the help of TCP/UDP-protocols, e.g., login in for obtaining your data.
+However, it can be useful to simulate the DDoS-attacks to estimate the maximum network load.
 More often than not, when systems believe that the IP address is genuine, bad actors will flood the server with multiple packets of data to initiate a DoS attack.

 The common side effect of IP spoofing is slow or unresponsive websites.
 In this scenario, if your critical data isn’t backed up on a cloud or on another internal server, operations will come to a standstill derailing business continuity.